 They are happy as toddlers and as they start to get conditioned, they learn to become serious.
 I hope you know that God was laughing when He created the universe and beyond; for, if he was serious it would be impossible to create such wondrous and beautiful nature, atmosphere, climate, species, and the rest of it.
 You may also want to read about The Zen Mind.

-Let me end with a little story on the sense of humor:
+Let me end with a little story on sense of humor:

 Studded in the mountains in Japan stood a Zen monastery.
-Once, when the monks were meditating quietly, jitters of the earthquake were felt.
+Once, when the monks were meditating quietly, jitters of an earthquake were felt.
 The master rushed to the kitchen with his disciples.

 After things calmed down, he addressed his disciples, saying, “You see that is the difference between a Zen master and an ordinary person.
 As you saw that even in the near-fatal crisis, I acted calmly and I led you all to the strongest part of this monastery.
 I did not panic.
 And it is because of that wise decision that you all are alive right now as you can see the ruins outside.